 This year-long study course will take up various conceptualizations of the body in psychoanalysis.
 Therapists from a range of theoretical backgrounds will use contemporary texts, contemporary artists, and writings to explore the psychological development of body-mind.
 The body that is born, the body that registers pain and trauma, the body that heals, and the body that dies, and the territories in between.

 ISG participants are eligible for 12 sessions of consultation with a PINC analyst at $60 per session to help integrate the material into clinical practice.

 Click here for detailed information about individual ISG segments.

-Betsy Kassoff, Ph.D., is a licensed clinical psychologist in San Francisco.
-She was the Clinical Director of Operation Concern, a GLBT outpatient counseling clinic, and the Department Chair of the Feminist Psychology MA program at New College of California.
-Dr. Kassoff sees individuals and couples from diverse backgrounds in her private practice, provides consultation, supervises, teaches, and writes on the intersection of relational psychoanalysis and gender.
-She is an advanced candidate at PINC.
+Betsy Kassoff, Ph.D., is a psychologist and psychoanalyst in San Francisco.
+She provides services and teaches at a number of community mental health sites and graduate programs.
+Dr. Kassoff sees individuals and couples in her private practice, provides consultation, supervises, teaches, and writes on the intersection of relational psychoanalysis and the socio-political.

 Audrey Martin, MFT, is a psychoanalytic psychotherapist in private practice in San Francisco and Berkeley, where she sees adults and adolescents.
 Audrey has been involved as a preschool mental health consultant, and served as the former Training Director of the Master’s Level Intern Program at the McAuley Institute, Adolescent Inpatient and Outpatient units.